 The mission of the Friends of the Monroe Library is to support and promote public awareness of library services, the facility, and the library staff in positive ways.

-Our goal is to inspire and motivate our community to recognize and use the library system to promote literacy, education, cultural and intellectural interaction, and for the creative exchange of ideas.
+Our goal is to inspire and motivate our community to recognize and use the library system to promote literacy, education, cultural and intellectual interaction, and for the creative exchange of ideas.

-Looking to the future, we strive to complement Sno-Isle Libraries in a partnership that directly enhances and enriches the local community and all of its members.
+We strive to complement Sno-Isle Libraries in a partnership that directly enriches the local community and all of its members.

 The Friends of the Monroe Library is a not-for-profit, volunteer organization providing essential support to your local library.

 You can never have too many books...or too many Friends!
 Need an excuse to spend a little more time at the Monroe Library?
 Looking for some bookworm-types to chat and hang out with?
 Thinking about how to add some experience to your resume?
 Interested in making a difference in your community?